jcaip/jcaip.github.io/log.md

 ```
 Query sentence: i was really confused, I couldn't understand what was going on
-2019-05-18 05:56:01 INFO     Score: 22.78 | Sentence: the events of the film are just so weird that i honestly never knew what the hell was coming next .
+Score: 22.78 | Sentence: the events of the film are just so weird that i honestly never knew what the hell was coming next .
-2019-05-18 05:56:01 INFO     Score: 22.15 | Sentence: i found myself more appreciative of what the director was trying to do than of what he had actually done .
+Score: 22.15 | Sentence: i found myself more appreciative of what the director was trying to do than of what he had actually done .
-2019-05-18 05:56:01 INFO     Score: 21.82 | Sentence: i realized that no matter how fantastic reign of fire looked , its story was making no sense at all .
+Score: 21.82 | Sentence: i realized that no matter how fantastic reign of fire looked , its story was making no sense at all .
-2019-05-18 05:56:01 INFO     Score: 21.61 | Sentence: i wish i could say " thank god it's friday " , but the truth of the matter is i was glad when it was over .
+Score: 21.61 | Sentence: i wish i could say " thank god it's friday " , but the truth of the matter is i was glad when it was over .
-2019-05-18 05:56:01 INFO     Score: 21.47 | Sentence: deep down , i realized the harsh reality of my situation : i would leave the theater with a lower i . q . than when i had entered .
+Score: 21.47 | Sentence: deep down , i realized the harsh reality of my situation : i would leave the theater with a lower i . q . than when i had entered .
 ```

 This is great, I just need to put some finishing touches on this project.

 Looks like this is going to work out after all.
 I just need to do the following things to wrap up

-- add evaluation for all binary classification tasks
+- add evaluation for all binary classification tasks (TODO)
-- add tests for some of the data functions
+- add tests for some of the data functions (TODO)
-- train with smoothed softmax distribution
+- train with smoothed softmax distribution (DIDN'T WORK)
-- train with transformer encoder network
+- train with transformer encoder network (IDK)
 - train on UMBC dataset?
 - write more documentation
 - look into CURL stuff?
+  - this is more for insights

 But yeah this is good, good job jesse.

+### 05-19-19:

+GCP is now up and running.
+I'm looking at the CURL paper, and trying to make sense of it.

+In the meantime, I wrote a small test for smoothed softmax, based on the assumption that P(x2 R x0) = p(x2 R x1) P(x1 R x0) so the target distribution is better modeled as an exponential distribution.

+^^ This kind of comes from CURL

+My hope is that this gives better gradients and thus better training and a better representation.

+Anywyas, the run in running right now, so fingers crossed.

+It didn't work, it was like 75% accuarcy, so about the same

+### 05-20-19:

+Okay looking at this CURL paper, I think false negative samples are the biggest problem here.
+The paper in particular mentions if too many postive samples are marked as negative this may lead to a problem.
+So the way I was thinking to solve that would be to do this weird sampling thing, that is to draw 20 sentences from 20 different places in the corpus, but I think it might not help a lot.
+Because the closest sentences are the most likely to be "wrong negative samples" so that's not good.

+I would essentially have to do blocks of 4-5 sentences at a time.

+I think what would be better would be to chunk the sentences into paragraphs, and do the block paragraph training mentioned in the paper.
+...
+But that's a pretty big time commitment and I'm not sure if that's really feasible or not.

+I think first I'll try to do a shorter block size and then sample from the rest of the text for negative samples.

+### 05-21-19:

+So I thought of a good test to run.
+If you consider the set of all sentences that human write, that's really a subset of all valid syntactic sentences.

+So let's first run a test with shuffled dataset.
+Doing this with my home computer because GCP sucks.

+And then get the negative samples just from creating random stuff?